ibm-cloud-docs/vpc/lb-overview.md

 Listener | The HTTPS listener to which a request redirects.
 HTTP status code | Status code of the response returned by the application load balancer.
 The acceptable values are: `301`, `302`, `303`, `307`, or `308`.
 URI | The relative URI to which a request redirects.
 This is an optional property.
-{: caption="Table 2.
-HTTPS redirect listener properties" caption-side="bottom"}
+{: caption="HTTPS redirect listener properties" caption-side="bottom"}

 ## Elasticity
 {: #alb-elasticity}